PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{figure}

 ##### Center of bounding box
-The label can be placed at the center of the bounding box of the polygon, which can easily be done by using basic leaflet methods.
+The label can be placed at the center of the bounding box of the polygon, which can easily be done by using basic leaflet methods, as shown in listing 2.39.

 \begin{lstlisting}[caption=Get center of bounding box, label=lst:labelPosition, language={JavaScript}]
     polygon.getBounds().getCenter()